chpc-tech-eval/scc/tutorial4/README.md

    Finally confirm that your new instance has been successfully created.
 On your Sebowa OpenStack workspace, navigate to `Project` &rarr; `Compute` &rarr; `Instances`.

 > [!TIP]
-> To avoid losing your team's progress, it would be a good idea to create a GitHub repo in order for you to commit and push your changes.
+> To avoid losing your team's progress, it would be a good idea to create a GitHub repo in order for you to commit and push your various scripts and configuration files.

 # Continuous Integration Using CircleCI

 Circle CI is a Continuous Integration and Continuous Delivery platform that can be utilized to implement DevOps practices.
+It helps teams build, test, and deploy applications quickly and reliably.

 In this section of the tutorials you're going to be expanding on the OpenStack instance automation with CircleCI `Workflows` and `Pipelines`.
 For this tutorial you will be using your GitHub account which will integrate directly into CircleCI.

+## Prepare GitHub Repository

+   You will be integration GitHub into CircleCI workflows, wherein every time you commit changes to your `deploy_compute` GitHub repository, CircleCI will instantiate and trigger Terraform, to create a new compute node VM on Sebowa.

 1. Create GitHub Repository
    If you haven't already done so, sign up for a [GitHub Account](https://github.com/).
 Then create an empty private repository with a suitable name, i.e. `deploy_compute_node`: